DimitryGonzales/dotfiles/.github/README.md

 <br>

+## 🔔 Reminders

-> ℹ️ Customize the files to suit your personal preferences (e.g., editing the Hyprland config file to adjust monitor settings).
+ℹ️ **Customize the files to suit your personal preferences (e.g., editing the Hyprland config file to adjust monitor settings).**

-> 🚨 After running git pull in the repository, remember to manually copy any new or updated files to avoid overwriting your custom changes.
+🚨 **After running git pull in the repository, remember to manually copy any new or updated files to avoid overwriting your custom changes.**

 <br>